 Typically, the problem statement for conditional probability questions assumes that the initial event occurred or indicates that an observer witnesses it.
-The goal is to calculate the probability of the second event under the condition that the first event occurred.
+The goal is to calculate the chances of the second event under the condition that the first event occurred.

 This concept might sound complicated, but it makes sense that knowing an event occurred can affect the chances of another event.